 Since none of the food jumped out at me, I decided to make Lego Crayons for Evan.
-I bought these silicone lego brick and minifigure molds on Amazon: Building Bricks and Minifigure Ice Cube Tray or Candy Mold –for Lego lovers.
+I bought these silicone lego brick and minifigure molds on Amazon: Building Bricks and Minifigure Mold.
 I had the intention of making chocolate legos to place on top of cupcakes, but wasn’t really feeling cupcakes again since I just made these Snickerdoodle Cupcakes recently.
 Instead, I found the idea to melt crayons and pour them into the molds on Farmish Momma.

 I preheated the oven to 250 degrees F and lined muffin tins with foil wrappers.
 I took the wrappers off of each crayon and broke them up into a few pieces.
 I placed about 3 crayons into each foil wrapper.
 Bake the crayons until the are melted and smooth, about 10 minutes.
 While still hot, gently pour the hot wax into each mold.
 It is ok if they spill a little.
 The excess easily breaks off.
 Let cool completely before removing from molds.